ryan4waters/algo/README.md

 # oj-leetcode

-This repository is used to store the collection of questions of oj and leetcode.
+This repository is used to store the collection of problems of oj and leetcode.